2023 Most Popular Culinary Arts Bachelor's Degree Schools in the Middle Atlantic Region

 Read full report on Culinary Arts at The Restaurant School at Walnut Hill College

-Out of the 10 schools in the Middle Atlantic Region that were part of this year’s ranking, Drexel University landed the # 5 spot on the list.
-Located in the city of Philadelphia, Drexel is a private not-for-profit college with a fairly large student population.
+A rank of #5 on this year’s list means Drexel University is a great place for culinary arts students working on their bachelor’s degree.
+Located in the city of Philadelphia, Drexel is a private not-for-profit school with a fairly large student population.

 Of the 9 students majoring in culinary arts at Drexel, 22% are male and 78% are female.

-SUNY Cobleskill came in at #6 in this year’s edition of the Most Popular Culinary Arts Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+SUNY Cobleskill landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree culinary arts programs.
 Located in the distant town of Cobleskill, SUNY Cobleskill is a public college with a small student population.

 About 80% of the students majoring in culinary arts at the school are women while 20% are male.